A woman got an STD in a car. Now Geico may have to pay her $5.2 million.

 "Geico did not take advantage of this opportunity, and instead denied coverage and refused to defend Insured," the court noted.

-Geico didn't immediately respond to a request for comment from CBS MoneyWatch.

-However, Geico may not have to pay the $5.2 million judgment, as there's a related federal court case filed by the insurer that contests that the claim is covered by its auto policy, according to the Kansas City Star, which earlier reported on the Missouri ruling.
+However, Geico may not have to pay the $5.2 million judgment given the related federal court case filed by the insurer, which contests that the claim is covered by its auto policy, according to the Kansas City Star, which earlier reported on the Missouri ruling.

 for more features.